LungiNzima/Power-BI-Bootcamp/README.md

 Chocolatier Case Study

-I obtained excel spreadsheet containing employee data such as name, ID, qualification etc. I then used HR metrics to calculate headcount, average leave balance, average salary etc. I also analyzed the relation between salary and education qualification.
+I obtained excel spreadsheet containing employee data such as name, ID, qualification etc. I then used HR metrics to calculate headcount, average leave balance, average salary etc. I also analyzed the relationship between salary and education qualification.
 Visual filters were used to see the highest and lowest earners amongst the employees in each job category.
 Lastly, a HR dashboard summarizes the information obtained from the data set.

 Step 1: How many people are in each job?
 Formula: Headcount = COUNTROWS(EmployeeProfiles)